Skip to main content

 Ngaben Cremation in Bali Process:

-4. The body is decorated and placed on the cremation tower
+4. The body is decorated and placed on the cremation tower.

-8. Families collect the remaining ash and bone fragments
+8. Families collect the remaining ash and bone fragments.

-In particular, the chapter titled Cremation In Bali – Fiery Passage to the Afterlife was a helpful reliable source of information and helped fill in the details of this photo essay.
+This blog post draws upon valuable insights from Fred B Eiseman JR’s book Bali Sekala & Niskala Essays on Religion, Ritual & Art.
+In particular, the chapter titled Cremation In Bali – Fiery Passage to the Afterlife was an instrumental source that helped me accurately portray and fill in details for this photo essay on Ngaben cremation.

 Play Multimedia